 Brian, who was born in 1932, lived on the edge of Windsor Park, a few miles from the town of Windsor.
 He went to Egham Grammar School and spent most of the war years there.

 At the start of the war Brian’s father was not called up immediately as he was a builder and was constructing gun emplacements, etc. along the River Thames.
 In 1941, however, he was called up into the Army.
 Brian’s mother was very hard-working, and she got a job as the local postman to supplement the family’s income.
 She got on her bike incredibly early in the morning to collect the mail and was then out delivering it.
 Brian had an older sister and younger brother, so he felt he was the man of the house and made breakfast for his siblings and got them ready for school.

-Egham was about 20 miles out of central London, but the school spent a lot of time in air raid shelters in the basement.
+Egham was about 20 miles out of central London, but the school spent a lot of time in the basement air raid shelters.
 The Grammar School shared its buildings with a bombed-out school from central London.
 The two schools alternated, having either morning or afternoon sessions.

 Brian remembers playing cricket one afternoon in Windsor when a doodlebug (a V1 flying bomb) passed overhead.
 The boys all lay down on the cricket field and the doodlebug came down about a mile and half away.
 On another occasion while waiting to go in a swimming pool near Staines a doodlebug came over and landed near an Army establishment.
 They felt the shock waves from it.
 [Note: Thousands of doodlebugs were launched by the Germans to bomb London starting in June 1944.
 A doodlebug kept flying until it ran out of fuel when it fell to the ground and exploded.]